samarthf-vast/Weather-Forecast-Application-Kubernetes-Dockerhub-Githubactions/README.md

 ## Prerequisites

-Before you start, make sure these are installed on your machine:
+Before you start, make sure these are installed on machine:

 ```bash
 # Check Docker